-The Bible starts with creation and mankind’s communion with God, but quickly darkens when sin enters the world.
-God’s response to man’s sin was judgment—but with that judgement, there was always grace.
+The Bible starts with creation and mankind’s communion with God but quickly darkens when sin enters the world.
+God’s response to man’s sin was judgment—but with that judgment there was always grace.
 As we search through the Old Testament, Alistair Begg challenges us to examine whether God is welcome on the throne of our hearts.
 To reject Him, he warns us, is judgment, but to accept the grace that He pours out on us is life and peace.

 We pray now, Lord, as we study the Bible together that the Spirit of God will be our teacher.
 We ask for your help to concentrate, to speak, to listen, to understand, to believe, to obey, to live.
 None of this we can do.
 We are at our very best unprofitable servants.
 And so we pray that you will come and quicken and help us, for your glory and for our own eternal good.
 And in Jesus’ name we pray.
 Amen.

 To Genesis 12 again then, the passage that was read for us a moment or two ago by Matthew, and these opening words: “The Lord had said to Abram, ‘Leave your country, your people and your father’s household and go to the land I will show you.’”

 I’m told that there is a phrase that is used in air traffic control when they transition from one controller to another.
 Instead of the individual simply showing up in time for work at eight o’clock, and one person slipping out of the seat and the next one dropping into it, there is a period of perhaps thirty minutes or more of transition in which the person taking over from the one who’s in charge of a segment of the sky “gets the picture.”
 It is imperative that the controller has a grasp of where everything fits, especially if he or she is going to be giving direction.